nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * Identifies unique tasks stored in task hashmap, parses and writes to tasks.txt file
 * Handles exception if tasks.txt is in corrupted format

+### Exporting .ics File Component

+The 'ics' component:
+* Exports the tasks in the task hashmap to a .ics file that can be imported into calendar applications
+* Import tasks from external .ics file into the task hashmap

 ## Product scope
 ### Target user profile